JMSkelton/ModeMap/Example_Cmcm-SnSe/README.md

 2D potential-energy surface
 ---------------------------

-Sample input and output files are stored in [2DMap](./2DMap).
+Sample input and output files are stored in the [2D](./2D) directory.
 The example is run as follows:

 1. Generate a sequence of modulated structures: